Moraceae

-The Moraceae — often called the mulberry family or fig family — are a family of flowering plants comprising about 38 genera and over 1100 species.
+Moraceae is a family of flowering plants comprising about 48 genera and over 1100 species, and is commonly known as the mulberry or fig family.
 Most are widespread in tropical and subtropical regions, less so in temperate climates; however, their distribution is cosmopolitan overall.
-The only synapomorphy within the Moraceae is presence of laticifers and milky sap in all parenchymatous tissues, but generally useful field characters include two carpels sometimes with one reduced, compound inconspicuous flowers, and compound fruits.
-The family includes well-known plants such as the fig, banyan, breadfruit, jackfruit, mulberry, and Osage orange.
+The only common characteristics within the family are the presence of latex-producing glands in the leaves and stems, and milky sap in the soft tissues; but generally useful field characters include two carpels sometimes with one reduced, compound inconspicuous flowers, and compound fruits.
+The family includes well-known plants such as the common fig, breadfruit, jackfruit and mulberry.
 The 'flowers' of Moraceae are often pseudanthia (reduced inflorescences).

 Description

+Overall

+The family varies from colossal trees like the Indian Banyan (Ficus benghalensis) which can cover 2 ha of ground, to Dorstenia barnimiana which is a small stemless, bulbous succulent 2–5 cm in diameter that produces a single peltate leaf on a 4–15 cm petiole.
+These two species have an approximately one billion fold difference in mass.

 Flowers

 The individual flowers are often small, with single whorled or absent perianth.
 Most flowers have either petals or sepals, but not both, known as monochlamydeae, and have pistils and stamens in different flowers, known as diclinous.
 Except for Brosimum gaudichaudii and Castilla elastica, the perianth in all species of the Moraceae contain sepals.
 If the flower has an inflexed stamen, then pollen is released and distributed by wind dispersal; however, if the stamen is straight, then insect pollination is most likely to occur.
 Insect pollination occurs in Antiaropsis, Artocarpus, Castilla, Dorstenia, Ficus, and Mesogyne.